compTAG/topo-descriptor-experiments/README.md

 ## Instructions

 1. Clone repo to local machine and cd into topo-descriptor-experiments

 2. To load environment run:
     conda env create -n "your_conda_environment_name" -f environment.yml

-3. In terminal to start jupyterlab run: jupyter-lab
+3. In terminal to start preprocess run: python3 preprocessing.py
-    Note: You can exit out of jupyterlab with CNTRL + C in terminal.

-4. In juypter-lab, open `preprocess`Experiment_Supplement.ipynb notebook
-    * Please run all preprocessing cells in order to create graphs for experiment files
-5. Once the graphs have been created for all data sets, the experiments may be run from the Jupyter notebook
+4. Once the graphs have been created for all data sets, the experiments may be run from the exp_handler.py Smallest stratum experiment: python3 exp_handler.py --epsilon 001 --experiment 1 --data 4 (001 aproximation) or python3 exp_handler.py --epsilon 005 --experiment 1 --data 4 (005 aproximation)
-6. All experiments may also be run from exp_handler.py, with command-line arguments doccumented in the notebook.

-## Testing

-Some of the modules, for example `topology` have tests.
-To run the tests:

-    python -m unittest topology.test
+    Uniform random sample experiment:
+        python3 exp_handler.py --epsilon 001 --experiment 2 --data 4 (001 aproximation)
+        or
+        python3 exp_handler.py --epsilon 005 --experiment 2 --data 4 (005 aproximation)